NOTE: This article is written to be used independently, and refers to other articles for details.

 As noted above, if you entered a recipient not (yet) authorized to view your protected content, default policy results in a prompt and a choice whether or not to continue.
-The software can also remove any unauthorized recipients for you, then deliver the message to those that are able to read it.
+The software can in some cases remove unauthorized recipients for you before delivering the message.
+Adjust your Policy with the Settings icon in the Outlook Explorer view.

-:Email is limited when you are not using SSProtect with the filesystem driver.
-Of highest importance, the Outlook email attachment cache will not be protected.
-Thus, any plaintext attachments you save (from protected and/ or unprotected emails) may be left on your mass storage device, thus available to attackers.
-When using the software with the filesystem driver, this area is locked down.
+:Email is limited when you use SSProtect without the filesystem driver, i.e. when installing the Alternate Package.
+When this is the case, your Outlook email attachment, "cache" will not be protected.
+Thus, any plaintext attachments you save (from protected and/ or unprotected emails) may be left on your mass storage device, and as a result available to attackers.
+When using the software with the filesystem driver, this area is locked-down.

 Without the filesystem driver, you also will not be able to work with protected Attachments.
 When you have the filesystem driver, you can open protected attachments from directly within Outlook.
 If you save the Attachment then try to Release Protections from File Explorer (by holding the Shift key while right-clicking the target file to display the alternate context menu), you will find that, as a Third Party Trust, you do not have permission to carry out this task.